Task

 Bases:

-The registry is where a Task will be instantiated from when the Step is run.
+The registry is where a Task will be build from when the Step is run.
 It contains the mapping of a task_type to its Task and TaskSpec.

 Note